raghavg97/raghavg97.github.io/_pages/about.md

 Hello, this is Raghav.
 I am currently PhD candidate working on machine learning and optimization techniques for applications in Additive Manufacturing.
 I am expected to graduate in May 2024.
 I am looking for a career in Academia.

 **Recent Highlights**
-1. [NVIDIA](https://docs.nvidia.com/deeplearning/modulus/user_guide/theory/advanced_schemes.html?highlight=stan) has implemented, verified, and cited the [Stan Activation Function](https://arxiv.org/abs/2204.12589?context=cs.NE) for Physics-Informed Neural Networks.
-Nov 2022.
+1. Awarded **Outstanding Doctoral Student of the Year** by [ISE at Virginia Tech](https://www.ise.vt.edu/).
-2. Got inducted in Graduate Academy of Teaching Excellence ([GrATE](http://vtgrate.org/)).
+2. [NVIDIA](https://docs.nvidia.com/deeplearning/modulus/user_guide/theory/advanced_schemes.html?highlight=stan) has implemented, verified, and cited the [Stan Activation Function](https://arxiv.org/abs/2204.12589?context=cs.NE) for Physics-Informed Neural Networks.
 Nov 2022.
 3. Won the first place in Informs DMDA Workshop [poster](https://youtu.be/d1H4mJipNxY) competition.
 Oct 2022.

 **Research Interests**